 How Is Microblading Done?

 Microblading is done by creating tiny incisions on the skin that look like brow hairs, and depositing color into them.
-So, yes, microblading is a form of tattooing, but it’s done in such a way that allows it to fade.
+So, yes, microblading is a form of tattooing, but done in pigments, instead of ink, which allows it to fade.